The overall theme of my research is working at the interface between land

 problems, including extreme subsidence, groundwater contamination, and

 subsurface thermal anomalies.
-Therefore, we're now focusing on 7 Asian
+Therefore, we are focusing on 7 Asian

 mega-cities, Tokyo, Osaka, Seoul, Taipei, Manila, Bangkok, Jakarta, which